nginxinc/nginx-wiki/source/start/topics/examples/coding_style.rst

 .. meta::
    :description: Learn the coding style used in the NGINX source files by example.

-The Nginx source code is written in the C programming language by Kernighan and Ritchie and maintains a consistent style.
+The NGINX source code is written in the C programming language by Kernighan and Ritchie and maintains a consistent style.

 -  K&R style indentation